create3000/x3d-traverse/README.md

 ## Traverse

-There is a method `traverse` on some nodes listed here:
+There is a method `traverse` on some classes listed here:

 * `X3DScene.prototype.traverse`
 * `X3DExecutionContext.prototype.traverse`